idetik/coretik/README.md

 ### Models

 As model in MVC design pattern, it contains only the pure application data.
-This makes it easier to maintain and scale the application over time
+This makes it easier to maintain and scale the application over time.
 It supports relathionships between post types and taxonomies or others customs stuffs.

-### Set a custom model class for object
 #### Setup

 ```php